anoushka2000/pybamm-bayes/paper/paper.md

 Practical identifiabilty analysis on models is conducted by fitting parameter distributions to synthetic data simulated using the model (which maybe any valid PyBaMM model).
 To sample parameter space either MCMC (Markov Chain Monte Carlo) or BOLFI (Bayesian Optimization for Likelihood Free Inference) algorithms may be used.
-Gradient-free MCMC samplers implemented in the `PINTS` package [@pints] may be used to sample the likelihood distribution.
+Any gradient-free MCMC sampler implemented in the `PINTS` package can be used for sampling.
-Alternatively, Likelihood Free Inference (LFI) may be used.
-LFI is implemented using the `BOLFI` (Bayesian Optimisation for Likelihood Free Inference) method interfaced via the `ELFI` package [@elfi].
+Alternatively, for Likelihood Free Inference (LFI) the BOLFI algorithm interfaced via the `ELFI` package can be used.
-Several postprocessing and visualization tools are provided for diagnostics and analysis of results such as chain comvergence and autocorrelation plots.
+Several postprocessing and visualization tools are provided for diagnostics and analysis of results such as chain convergence and autocorrelation plots.
 These provide visual and quantitative heuristics for the classification of identifiable and non-identifiable parameter sets.

-Parameter estimation is done using a similar approach with parameter distributions being estimated from experimental cycling data provided by the user rather than from synthetic data.
+Parameter estimation is done using a similar approach with parameter distributions being estimated from experimental cycling data provided by the user, rather than from synthetic data.
 The mean of the posterior distribution provides the Maximum Likelihood Estimate (MLE) of the parameter set for the model.

 # Examples of use